anthonynorth/rscodeio/README.md

 **note:** On Windows if your RStudio is installed to `Program Files` you will need to run `install_theme()` from within an RStudio sessio that was 'Run as Administrator' since `rscodeio` needs to change files in your installation folder.

+Once installed it will automatically be appliled.
+It can also be selected using the RStudio theme picker in the usual way.

 # For best results

 - Enable: Tools -> Global Options -> Code -> Display -> Highligh R Function Calls